 “One mistake I made was not using a personal budget,” says David Bakke, financial expert for Money Crashers.
 “I had no idea where my money was going on a monthly basis.
 Once I started using one, I looked for ways to reduce monthly expenses and then used my surplus for things like retirement investing and establishing an emergency fund.”
+If worse comes to worst, know what happens when you file for bankruptcy.
 Find out 17 habits of people who are great at saving money.

 Amassing too much credit card debt